ermiasgelaye/Mental-Health-Predictor/README.md

 Mental illness is a global health problem.
 It has critically high prevalence, yielding severe health outcomes.
 One in four adults suffer from a diagnosable mental illness in any given year (National Alliance on Mental Health, 2013).

 These important health issues warrant further investigation.
-This Project is based on the 2014 Mental Health in Tech Survey from Open Sourcing Mental Illness.
-It will perform a complete data visualization, machine learning model and statistical analysis among mental illness and various factors in order to answer following questions:
+This Project will perform a complete data visualization, machine learning model and statistical analysis among mental illness and various factors in order to answer following questions:

-- What are the strongest groups of predictors for mental health illness in the workplace?
-- What might be some of the causes for high mental illnesses presence in the tech industry other than personal problems? e.g.) addiction, income, etc.
-- How is the representativeness of the survey?
-Are other factors involved such as geographic locations, age or gender?
-- How does the frequency of mental health illness and attitude towards mental health vary by geographical location?
+-

 ## Project Goal